-What is the concrete representational abstract sequence?
+What is the concrete representational abstract framework?

 When our middle school students are learning to solve equations, we want them using algebra tiles to physically remove manipulatives from both sides of the equation.
 This allows students to internalize that an equation must remain balanced.

+- Practice with concrete manipulatives takes time and energy.
 It is not easy to facilitate with 30+ students.

-It can be expensive (manipulatives).
+- It can be expensive to purchase manipulatives.

-It can be frustrating for students who seem to already grasp the concept.
+- It can be frustrating for students who seem to already grasp the concept.

 In the case of my son above, that would be counting dots on a page or drawing eight tally marks to represent the number 8.